ChargrilledChook/chess/README.md

 * It is possible to put yourself in check while doing an en pasasnt move, leading to an illegal board state.
 This will raise an exception.

 ## Reflections

+* Biggest and most complex project
+* Small things became more difficult as the project grew
+* testing discipline

 ## Licence